Optimal Control Theory of the (2+1)-Dimensional BTZ Black Hole

 \section{Acknowledgments}

-We are very grateful to H. Dimov, S. Yazadjiev, D. Marvakov and P. Ivanov for their useful comments and discussions.
+We are very grateful to H. Dimov, V. Avramov, S. Yazadjiev, D. Marvakov and P. Ivanov for their useful comments and discussions.
 G. S. thankfully acknowledges the support by the Sofia University grant 80-10-52/2025.
-M. R. was fully supported by Bulgarian NSF grant KP-06-H88/3.
-R. R. and T. V. were fully financed by the European Union- NextGeneration EU, through the National Recovery and Resilience Plan of the Republic of Bulgaria, project BG-RRP-2.004-0008-C01.
+M. R., R. R. and T. V. were fully supported by the Bulgarian National Science Fund, grant KP-06-N88/3.
 The authors express their sincere gratitude to CERN, SEENET-MTP, ICTP, EPS, the Simons Foundation, and the International Center for Mathematical Sciences (ICMS) in Sofia for their support in funding and organizing various annual scientific events.